flux-framework/flux-restful-api/docs/getting_started/user-guide.md

 Although most of you will want to interact with the client in Python, we also install a simple command line client to let you "one off" a quick command without needing to write a script.
+The same environment variables would be needed to be exported.
 Here are examples:

 #### Submit